PrayagSrinivas/Weather/README.md

 * Display the Daily weather forecast upto 5 days.

 ## How to Work with the Source
+* Download Zip file from the respository link.
+* Open the Weather.xcodeproj file
 * To get the Weather app work, just load the SPM Packages, and you can run it on your latest running iOS Device.

 ### Architecture